Eastercon: Two-year bidding

 Groups of fans (typically 5-8 in number) get together to form "bid committees" and plan where they want to hold the Eastercon, who they want to be their guests of honour, what the theme of the convention will be, etc. They circulate their proposals and the winning bid is chosen by a vote among the people who attend the bid session at the Eastercon two years in advance, or one year if no bid was successful at the bid session two years out.
 Until the early 1990s, there were commonly several bids to hold the Eastercon, but organising this event involves a lot of resources, and now it is normal for there to be only one serious bid - Reclamation in 2022 saw the first contested bid (for 2023) in some 30 years.

 Eastercon traditions

 The Doc Weir award is voted on and presented each year at Eastercon to an "unsung hero" of British fandom.

+The BSFA Awards are presented every year by the British Science Fiction Association, for work published in the previous calendar year.
+These are voted on by BSFA and Eastercon members.

 The George Hay Memorial Lecture, a presentation on a scientific topic by an invited speaker, has been held every Eastercon since 2Kon in 2000.
 The lecturer and subject are selected and paid for by the Science Fiction Foundation who offer this programme item to each year's Eastercon.
-Since 2009 the British Science Fiction Association has presented a similar lecture and an award, drawing speakers from the arts and humanities.
+Since 2009 the British Science Fiction Association has presented a similar lecture, drawing speakers from the arts and humanities.